 Where Is Flaming Gorge Reservoir Located on a Map?

-The Flaming Gorge Reservoir straddles the southern border of Wyoming and the northern region of Utah.
-It runs off into Green River in Wyoming and is a prominent feature of the Flaming Gorge National Recreation Area in Utah.
+Flaming Gorge Reservoir straddles the southern border of Wyoming and the northern region of Utah.
+It runs off into Green River in Wyoming and is a prominent feature of the Flaming Gorge National Recreation Area that covers the southwest corner of Wyoming and the northeast corner of Utah.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.